 Please select the reporting period from the drop-down list.
 Reports are required for the January to June and July to December periods each year.
 Only reports that have not yet been submitted to the OFSC will be shown in the drop-down list.
+The list will not show periods where your accreditation was not accredited for the entire period.
 When you have selected a reporting period, click the Create button.